It’s no secret that every service provider aims to avoid service interruptions at all costs.

 SO_REUSEPORT

-Single listen socket, single worker process.
+Single listen socket, single application/worker process.

-Single listen socket, multiple worker processes.
+Single listen socket, multiple application/worker processes.

 The last configuration is what you end up with if you configure your services to use SO_REUSEPORT.
 For more details, take a look at this post.

 While this might seem really cool, by default you are constrained to a round-robin scheduling, meaning any time a packet is received on the port that has SO_REUSEPORT configured, the packets are evenly distributed among listening services.
-However, considering the nature of different load balancers, it would be great if we could define our own logic for how and when packets are transferred to each of the listening services.

 Hot Standby Load Balancing